skip to Main Content

 Why are bankruptcy rates on the rise this year?

 The number of personal as well as business bankruptcies in the U.S. has been increasing recently.
-There were 5% more filings in July of this year than in June.
-There were about 1,000 more consumer bankruptcies during the first seven months of this year than the same period in 2018, according to the American Bankruptcy Institute.
+The bankruptcy rates were 5% more filings in July of this year than in June.
+There were about 1,000 more consumer bankruptcies during the first seven months of this year than in the same period in 2018, according to the American Bankruptcy Institute.

 These bankruptcy filings have a number of causes.
 Some people get loans when they don’t have the money needed to make the payments.
 Unexpected events like the loss of a job or a health issue also cause some people to determine that bankruptcy is their best option.
 Job loss often means loss of health insurance, which doubles a person’s likelihood of filing for bankruptcy.